rbisdorff/Digraph3/docSphinx/index.rst

 ..........................
 :New:

-   - A refactored multiprocessing :py:class:`mpOutrankingDigraphs.MPBipolarOutrankingDigraph` constructor of genuine bipolar-valued outranking digraphs based on the *forkserver* start-method compatible with Linux and MacOS.
+   - A refactored multiprocessing :py:class:`mpOutrankingDigraphs.MPBipolarOutrankingDigraph` constructor of genuine bipolar-valued outranking digraphs based by default on the *spawn* start-method compatible with Linux and MacOS.

    - A :py:mod:`pairings` module for solving pairing problems illustrated with two tutorials on computing **fair** :ref:`intergroup<Fair-InterGroup-Pairings-label>` and :ref:`intragroup<Fair-IntraGroup-Pairings-label>` pairing solutions